Changes to dog bylaw

 “All our rules rely on people doing the right thing and we think our residents will do that too.
 If they don’t, there are penalties and there is always the opportunity to change the rules during the next review.”

-As a result of the review, dogs will now be allowed on-leash in Whangārei’s city centre and off-leash year-round at nine beach locations.
+As a result of the review, dogs are now allowed on-leash in Whangārei’s city centre and off-leash year-round at nine beach locations.
 Several coastal dog bans have also been introduced to protect vulnerable wildlife.